davewhipp/rahti-docker-builds/README.md

 3. Log into Rahti at https://rahti.csc.fi
 4. Install the openshift client, if needed (I did so using homebrew as `brew install openshift-cli`)
 5. Log in to Rahti using open shift (e.g., `oc login --token=... --server=https://api.2.rahti.csc.fi:6443`).
 You can get the command by clicking on your name on the Rahti website and then "Copy login command"
-    - Note that if you have more than one project, you may need to change the active project using the `oc project <project name>` command
+    - Note that if you have more than one project, you may need to change the active project using the `oc project <project name>` command.
+For example, `oc project geo-python`.
 6. Create the space for building: `oc new-build --to=my-hello-image:devel --name=my-hello --binary` where `my-hello-image` should be the name of the Docker image to create, `devel` is the tag, and `my-hello` is the name used when building (I think).
 Rename as appropriate.
+For example, `oc new-build --to=my-geo-python:2025.0 --name=geo-python --binary`
 7. Copy the dockerfile to a directory (with all other needed files and nothing else) as `Dockerfile`
-8. Build the image by changing into that directory and running `oc start-build my-hello --from-dir=./ -F`
+9. Build the image by changing into that directory and running `oc start-build my-hello --from-dir=./ -F`.
+For example, `oc start-build geo-python --from-dir=./ -F`
     - If the build fails, it may be necessary to bump up the resources by editing the yaml BuildConfig file as shown below in the section "Build resources".
 See https://docs.csc.fi/cloud/rahti/images/creating/#troubleshooting.
+I got things to work by just copying and pasting the example resource info below (delete the curly braces that are there by default in the build resource yaml file).
-9. The new image will be available as `image-registry.apps.2.rahti.csc.fi/<project-name>/my-hello-image:devel`
+10. The new image will be available as `image-registry.apps.2.rahti.csc.fi/<project-name>/my-hello-image:devel`.
+For example, `image-registry.apps.2.rahti.csc.fi/geo-python/geo-python:2025.0`.
-10. Allow anonymous image access: `oc policy add-role-to-user registry-viewer system:anonymous -n <project>`
+11. Allow anonymous image access: `oc policy add-role-to-user registry-viewer system:anonymous -n <project>`.
+For example, `oc policy add-role-to-user registry-viewer system:anonymous -n geo-python`
-11. Create/update Noppe workspace to use the new image at location from point 9 above.
+12. Create/update Noppe workspace to use the new image at location from point 9 above.
-12. Test on Noppe!
+13. Test on Noppe!

 ### Build resources